Enalean/tuleap-documentation-en/languages/en/user-guide/trafficlights.rst

    :alt: TrafficLights test list
    :name: TrafficLights test list

-Tests can have following states:
+Tests can have following status:

 * Not run, this is the default
 * Passed, the test was successful